godotengine/godot-docs/tutorials/3d/fps_tutorial/part_four.rst

 For bonus effect, we want to make all the target pieces explode outwards.
 To do this, we iterate over all the children in ``clone``.

-For each child, we first check to see if it's a :ref:`RigidBody <class_RigidBody>` node.
+For each child, we first check to see if it's a :ref:`RigidBody <api:class_RigidBody>` node.
 If it is, we then calculate the center position of the target relative to the child node.
 Then we figure out which direction the child node is relative to the center.
 Using those calculated variables, we push the child from the calculated center, in the direction away from the center, using the damage of the bullet as the force.